Editing a Page

 |Information about CKEditor, the real-time editor employed by the Web Team to make editing content possible in Conductor|

 Apply all formatting within the Conductor editor.
 Do not expect styles or formatting to transfer effectively from external sources.
-Use Paste as Plain Text and Paste From Microsoft Word as Plain Text to insert plain text, then use the tools within Conductor to format the content.
+Use typical paste commands (Mac: command + v, PC: control + v, or right-clicking to reveal the edit menu) to add content to the Editor.
+Content will be automatically stripped of most of its formatting.
+Then, use the tools within Conductor to format the content.

 If you find existing content with problematic formatting use the Remove Formatting tool to eliminate the formatting.

 Headings are important for usability, SEO, and accessibility.

 - Are organized: Don’t skip numbers.
 Always start with h2.
 Maintain an outline structure.

 - Are not used for emphasis: Use bold sparingly for emphasis, but never use heading styles for emphasis.
 (And avoid using bold on headings.)

 - Are unique: Don’t repeat the same heading text on a page.
 Make sure headings provide significant context and are not reduced to generic labels.